Annie Chapman: Marriage

 On 1 May 1869, Annie married John James Chapman, who was related to her mother.
 The ceremony was conducted at All Saints Church in the Knightsbridge district of London, and was witnessed by one of her sisters, Emily Laticia, and a colleague of her husband named George White.
-The Chapmans' residence on their marriage certificate is listed as 29 Montpelier Place, Brompton, although the couple are believed to have briefly resided with White and his wife in Bayswater.
+The couple's residence on their marriage certificate is listed as 29 Montpelier Place, Brompton, although they are believed to have briefly lived with White and his wife in Bayswater.

-In the years following their marriage, the Chapmans lived at various West London addresses.
-In the early 1870s, John Chapman obtained employment in the service of a nobleman in Bond Street.
+In the years following their marriage, the Chapmans lived at various addresses in West London.
+In the early 1870s, John obtained employment in the service of a nobleman in Bond Street.

 Children

-The couple had three children: Emily Ruth (b.
-25 June 1870); Annie Georgina (b.
-5 June 1873); and John Alfred (b.
-21 November 1880).
+The couple had three children: Emily Ruth, Annie Georgina, and John Alfred.
 Emily Ruth was born at Chapman's mother's home in Montpelier Place, Knightsbridge; Annie Georgina was born at South Bruton Mews, Mayfair; and John Alfred was born in the Berkshire village of Bray.
 John was born crippled.
-The Chapmans sought medical help for their son John at a London hospital before later placing him in the care of an institution for the physically disabled close to Windsor.
+The Chapmans sought medical help for him at a London hospital before later placing him in the care of an institution for the physically disabled near Windsor.
 (Note: Both Annie and John Chapman are believed to have occasionally visited their son at this institution.)

-Although Chapman had struggled with alcoholism as an adult, she had reportedly weaned herself off drink by 1880.
-Her son's disability is believed to have contributed to her gradual reversion to alcohol dependency.
+Although Annie had struggled with alcoholism as an adult, she had reportedly weaned herself off drink by 1880.
+Her son's disability is believed to have contributed to her gradual return to alcohol dependency.